What is Communication?

 - The Master’s Thesis allows you to design and execute independent research

-- The Praxis Project allows you to apply room learning to professional experience
+- The Praxis Project allows you to apply classroom learning to professional experience

 - Strong mentorship through faculty advising